arhanjain/polaris/README.md

 ### Run a π0.5 Policy in PolaRiS
 *Note: First run may take longer due to JIT compilation of the splat rasterization kernels.
 Ensure you have NVIDIA Drivers and CUDA Toolkit (nvcc) properly configured.*

+Both the policy server and evaluation process should fit onto a single GPU (tested on RTX 3090, 24 GB).
 ```bash
 # Starting from the root of this repo.
 This will setup openpi and host a pi05 policy.
 cd third_party/openpi